Play Therapy is a form of psychotherapy that is based in research and theoretical orientation since the 1920’s.

 - Develop self-efficacy and thus a better assuredness about their abilities.

-We also offer parenting skills and training that will aide and assist the development of the child, so that what the child is learning with the play therapist translates back to their home environment.
+We also offer parenting skills and training that will aide and assist the development of the child, so what the child is learning with the play therapist translates back to their home environment.
 Many times a play therapist may observe the “dynamic” between the child and caregivers, and make interventions that will benefit everyone.

 The practice of play therapy requires extensive specialized education, training, and experience.
 A play therapist is a licensed mental health professional who has earned a Master’s or Doctorate degree in a mental health field with considerable general clinical experience and supervision.